Taxation of international executives

 Is there any Relief for Foreign Taxes in Malaysia?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

 Where there is a double taxation treaty, bilateral credit could be claimed.
 Bilateral credit shall only be given to a person resident in Malaysia.
 The bilateral tax credit allowable would be the lower of actual foreign tax payable or the Malaysian tax payable on the foreign income that has been subject to tax twice.93

 Where there is no double taxation treaty, unilateral tax credit is allowed but is limited to the lower of one-half of the foreign tax payable on the foreign income for the year or the Malaysian tax payable on the foreign income that has been subject to tax twice.94

-Malaysia has concluded double taxation treaties with more than 70 countries, which generally provide for an exemption from Malaysian tax for remuneration for personal services in Malaysia performed for or on behalf of a foreign employer for a period of not more than 183 days during a tax year or twelve months period and the remuneration is not directly deductible from the income of a permanent establishment (PE) which the foreign employer has in Malaysia.
+Malaysia has concluded double taxation treaties with more than 70 countries/territories, which generally provide for an exemption from Malaysian tax for remuneration for personal services in Malaysia performed for or on behalf of a foreign employer for a period of no more than 183 days during a tax year or a 12 month-period and the remuneration is not directly deductible from the income of a permanent establishment (PE) which the foreign employer has in Malaysia.